Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

+This paper is organized as follows.
+Section II describes the general setup of the AMPT model and details our analysis methodology.
+Section III presents the main results and their implications.
+Section IV summarizes the findings and discusses their implications for future experimental studies.

-The AMPT transport model~\cite{Lin:2004en} is a hybrid model with four main phases: (i) fluctuating initial conditions from the HIJING model~\cite{PhysRevD.44.3501}, (ii) elastic parton cascade simulated by the ZPC model~\cite{Zhang:1997ej}, (iii) quark coalescence model for hadronization~\cite{He:2017tla,Shao:2020sqr}, and (iv) hadronic re-scattering based on the ART model~\cite{Li:1995pra}.
-The spatial distribution of nucleons is sampled using a deformed Woods-Saxon (WS) density profile of the form
+\textit{Model setup and observables.---} The AMPT transport model~\cite{Lin:2004en} is a hybrid framework with four main phases: (i) fluctuating initial conditions from the HIJING model~\cite{PhysRevD.44.3501}, (ii) elastic parton cascade simulated by the ZPC model~\cite{Zhang:1997ej}, (iii) quark coalescence model for hadronization~\cite{He:2017tla,Shao:2020sqr}, and (iv) hadronic re-scattering based on the ART model~\cite{Li:1995pra}.
+The spatial distribution of nucleons in the initial conditions is sampled using a deformed Woods-Saxon (WS) density profile of the form